Guides Nutrition Guides Protein

 If you want a protein shake in a convenient, ready-to-drink form, we highly recommend Orgain Organic Whey Protein Shake.
 You’ll get 26 grams of high quality protein, 0 grams of added sugar, and only 150 calories!
 As additional bonuses – 750 mg of calcium, 400 mg of potassium and some fiber.

-Orgain Organic Whey Protein Shake
+Orgain Organic Protein Grass Fed Protein Shake

 Last but not least, covering our Vegan friends as well, is PlantFusion’s Complete Organic Protein, plant-based powder.
 In this product you’ll find a vegan protein blend with 20g of protein per serving, as well as a fermented blend of grains, legumes and seeds, 4 mg of iron, and an enzyme blend to help avoid gastrointestinal side effects.
 And all this per portion of 130 kcal, without added sugar.
 To optimize your budget, we recommend buying a large package of 30 servings.

-PlantFusion’s Complete Organic Protein
+PlantFusion Complete Organic Protein Vanilla Powder

 FAQ